CumulusNetworks/docs/content/guides/cumulus-linux-security-guide.md

 net.ipv4.conf.default.accept_redirects = 0
 ```

-Alternatively, you can create a new file in the `/etc/sysctl.d` directory and add the `net.ipv4.conf.default.accept_redirects =0` line.
+Or, you can create a new file in the `/etc/sysctl.d` directory and add the `net.ipv4.conf.default.accept_redirects =0` line.

-To prevent IPv4 ICMP redirect messages from being sent, set a runtime configuration with the following commands.
+To prevent the system from sending IPv4 ICMP redirect messages, set a runtime configuration with the following commands.
 A runtime configuration does not persist when you reboot the switch.

 ```
 cumulus@switch:~$ sudo sysctl -w net.ipv4.conf.default.send_redirects=0